visit-dav/visit/src/doc/cli_manual/functions.rst

 **Description:**

     The RemoveOperator functions allow operators to be removed from plots.
-The RemoveLastOperator function removes the operator that was last applied to the active plots.
-The RemoveAllOperators function removes all operators from the active plots in the active visualization window.
     If the all argument is provided and contains a non-zero value, all plots in the active visualization window are affected.
 If the value is zero or if the argument is not provided, only the active plots are affected.

 **Example:**